plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 ' %}

 #### Attempt at some sort of combination of the two approaches
 I noticed that the yt-dlp option `--get-url` gives a long mirror link kind of like the ones mpv-handler-queue outputs.
-I wonder if using this and IPC append-play:
+I wonder if using this and IPC loadfile append:
 ```sh
 echo '{ "command": ["loadfile", '"\"$link\""', append] }' | socat - "$soc"
 ```